facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 ---

-### TODO read extras

-### TODO grammarly

-### TODO review

 ## Code is read more than written

-The phrase is by now common programmer knowledge, a reminder that the person first writing a piece of code shouldn't buy convenience at the expense of the people that will have to read and modify it later.
-More generally, *code is read more than written* conveys the idea that it's usually a good mid-term investment to make the code maintainable by keeping it simple, writing tests and documentation, etc. It's about having perspective about the software development cycle.
+This phrase is by now common programmer knowledge, a reminder that the person first writing a piece of code shouldn't buy convenience at the expense of the people that will have to read it and modify it later.
+More generally, *code is read more than written* conveys that it's usually a good mid-term investment to make the code maintainable by keeping it simple, writing tests and documentation, etc. It's about having perspective over the software development cycle.

-Let's express this idea more succinctly as:
+Let me express this idea more succinctly as:

 <div class="org-center">
 <p>